Photo by Cedric Ng

-This hawk may easily be mistaken for other raptors, especially “light phase” Short-tailed Hawks (Buteo brachyurus), which have yellow ceres (not orange) and does not show the broad white tail band, and Forest Falcons, like the “Slaty-backed” (Micrastur mirandollei) and “Collared” (Micrastur semitorquatus), both having long tails.
+This hawk may easily be mistaken for other raptors, especially “light phase” Short-tailed Hawks (Buteo brachyurus), which have yellow ceres (not orange) and does not show the broad white tail band, and forest-falcons, like the Slaty-backed Forest-Falcon (Micrastur mirandollei) and Collared Forest-Falcon (Micrastur semitorquatus), both having long tails.

 The Semiplumbeous Hawk uses the “sit-and-wait” hunting technique, whereby it patiently perches quietly about 20 feet high and slowly scans for prey.
-Another interesting hunting technique employed by this clever hawk is to follow troops of White-faced Capuchin Monkeys (Cebus capucinus).
+Another interesting hunting technique employed by this clever hawk is to follow troops of White-faced Capuchins (Cebus capucinus).
 While the frolicking monkeys forage through the forest canopy, they disturb other creatures, including lizards, which are then caught by the ever-vigilant hawk.
 A rather sneaky technique indeed!
-Small reptiles are on the menu, including Whiptail Lizards (Ameiva spp.), geckos, anoles and small snakes.
+Small reptiles are on the menu, including whiptail lizards (Ameiva spp.), geckos, anoles and small snakes.

 This raptor prefers the interior humid forests of eastern Panama and the Caribbean slope of the Canal.
 Interestingly, they are seldom seen soaring high like other hawks, but are often spotted streaking across the forest just above the canopy layer.
 They may be observed perched up on the canopy or lower on an exposed perch.
 The Semiplumbeous Hawk can be found in the lowland forests around the Canopy Tower and Canopy Camp Darien.